In this guide, we examine whether recycling might be good or bad for the environment.

 (there’s also considerations like water footprint of the different waste management options – but these considerations are outside the scope of this article)

-Landfills are responsible for emissions from organic waste, leachate from all types of waste (which causes a range of pollution to air, water and land), and mismanaged waste like single use plastic can get out into the ocean and other water sources (in developing countries with unsecure landfill sites).
+Landfills are responsible for emissions from organic waste, leachate from all types of waste (which causes a range of pollution to air, water and land), and mismanaged waste like single use plastic can get out into the ocean and other water sources (in developing countries with unsecure landfill sites in particular).

 Incineration is responsible for both air pollution and greenhouse gas emissions – from the burning of different types of waste.